maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 ## Some "basics"

 To start with I'd like to mention some rules or principles that are quite crucial.
-My main source of information for them is Jenny Bryan who's a Software Engineer at RStudio.
+My main source of information for them is [Jenny Bryan](https://jennybryan.org/).

 {{< tweet 1222960316545294337 >}}